It's great to have you as part of my blog community.

 Not only is possible to do things differently, you can learn to experience life differently.
 I’ve seen my clients go through significant life transformations.
 Let me tell you how they did it.

 Imagine you’re an actor in play.
-You’re having one of those days were everything goes badly, totally wrong.
+You’re having one of those days where everything goes badly, totally wrong.
 You’re frustrated, irritated, and angry.
 Now it’s show time, the moment to go on stage and perform.
-You have to perform so that the audience experiences the emotionality of your stage character and not the emotionally of your “bad” day.
+You have to perform so that the audience experiences the emotionality of your stage character and not the emotionality of your “bad” day.
 We are all capable of this.

 The Freudian myth

 Our culture is based on the Freudian myth that our emotionality, how we “feel” this moment is the result of what happened to us; 5 seconds ago, 5 minutes ago, 5 years ago, 50 years ago.
 “Of course, I’m angry, I just got a traffic ticket”; “I was abused as a child”; “my spouse left me”; “I have this condition”; fill in the blank.

 The belief that “I feel this way because of what happened to me” is a significant myth of our culture.
 Nearly everyone believes it.
 However, the fact is we all have the capacity to perform other than our habits.
 We can perform the character we want to be.
 We can perform at any given moment and every moment of our lives.
 We can be present in the moment and create with what is happening now.
 No matter what happened before.

 Recent discoveries in psychology have shown that everything we do is a performance.
 What we “feel” to be natural are, neurologically speaking, old habits.
 By performing how we want to be, we create our emotionality and who we are becoming.